Industrial And Logistics

 Owners usually get the best value from industrial construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Industrial Program And Site-capacity Review is treated as a decision gate, not a box-checking exercise.
+Georgetown Industrial Program Review, Site-capacity Assessment, And Utility Confirmation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Preconstruction And Release Planning is treated as a decision gate, not a box-checking exercise.
+Preconstruction Budgeting, Release Planning, And Long-lead Procurement For Georgetown's Industrial Supply Chain is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Startup, Commissioning, And Final Turnover is treated as a decision gate, not a box-checking exercise.
+Startup Sequencing, Commissioning, And Final Georgetown Operational Turnover is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.